Save Concord Wildlife

 Raptors, foxes, coyotes, and other predators keep our ecosystems in balance.
 But rodent poisons—specifically second-generation anticoagulant rodenticides (SGARs)—harm thousands of these creatures in Massachusetts each year after they eat poisoned rodents.
 SGARs can also harm children and pets who eat the poison itself.

-UPDATE March 2026: We have made it to the State House and we need your help to move the bill forward!
+URGENT UPDATE April 2026: We have made it to the State House and we need your help to move the bill forward!

 Upcoming Events